francelico/deep-reinforcement-learning/p3_collab-compet/REPORT_COLLAB_COMPET.md

 | ------------------------------------------ | ---------------------------------- |
 | ![set-1](report_files/turtle_exec.png)              | ![set-2](report_files/turtle_exec.png)      |

+TODO: explain that the performance is still unstable even if moving average is good.

 ## Further improvements

-TODO: Prioritized experience replay (env where some experiences (i.e. touching the ball, are a lot more valuable and rate than others)
+TODO: Prioritized experience replay (env where some experiences (i.e. touching the ball) are a lot more valuable and rare than others)
 TODO: Stability (systematically explore all sets of hyperparameter to find set that reduces or eliminates instability)